ivanfioravanti/llm_context_benchmarks/README.md

 - Performance varies significantly between models and hardware
 - The tool automatically handles models that support different maximum context lengths
 - Hardware information is automatically collected on macOS (Apple Silicon) and Linux systems
-- Generated text files include both the model's thinking process (if shown) and final response
+- Generated text files include both the model's thinking process (if shown) and final response (Ollama only)
 - All outputs are organized in timestamped directories for easy comparison
+- MLX models are optimized for Apple Silicon and provide excellent performance with low memory usage
+- MLX supports quantized models (4-bit, 8-bit) for efficient inference